loicdescotte/Play2-HTML5Tags/README.md

 It will also limit the length of the `author` input.

 Note : you can check browsers compatibility for this new attributes [here] (http://wufoo.com/html5/)

+## How to install it

+As the Play2 public module respository is not available yet, you will have to install it in your own repository.
+In the `Play2-HTML5Tags` folder, run `play`, then run `publish-local`.

+In your application, add this configuration to the `project/Build.scala` file :

+    val appDependencies = Seq(
+      "com.loicdescotte.coffeebean" % "html5tags_2.9.1" % "1.0-SNAPSHOT"
+    )

+    val main = PlayProject(appName, appVersion, appDependencies, mainLang = JAVA).settings(
+    	resolvers += "Local Play Repository" at "file://your-path-to-Play2/repository" )